Fujifilm X-Pro3 Comparison Review

 What is the life expectancy of the shutter in the Fujifilm X-Pro3?

 Fujifilm does not publish a shutter rating for the X-Pro3.
 Yet, shutters in comparable cameras from other manufacturers are said to be good for at least 200 000 actuations.
 It should be noted, though, that this number represents a Mean Time before Failure.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust an expected shutter life of 200 000 shots over, say, three years, one would have to take about 200 pictures each and every day.

 Fujifilm embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your X-Pro3 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your X-Pro3 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Fujifilm X-Pro3?

 The camera has an electronic shutter option, so that it is indeed feasible to capture images without any shutter noise.